Breaking Debt and Marriage:

 As an Amazon Associate I earn from qualifying purchases.
 BreakUpAnswers.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program> It’s designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 Links on this debt and marriage page are sponsored affiliate links.
 The owner makes commission if you buy after clicking these links.
-The owner is not a bona-fide user of this product.
-However, he has thoroughly researched it and provided a personal opinion only.
+The owner is not a bona-fide user of these debt and marriage products.
+However, he has thoroughly researched debt and marriage and provided a personal opinion only.
 This disclosure is in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”